-You can vote by proxy by Internet, telephone or mail by following the instructions set forth below:
+You can vote by proxy electronically or by telephone or mail by following the instructions set forth below:

-Voting by Internet:
+Voting Electronically:

 You can vote at www.proxyvote.com, 24 hours a day, seven days a week.
 You will need the 12-digit control number included on your Notice or your proxy card (if you received a printed copy of the proxy materials).